omgslinux/vmail/README.md

 - Create an unprivileged system user called 'vmail', member of 'vmail', having both uid and gid 5000.
 - Create /var/lib/vmail, and set vmail:vmail as owner and 770 as permissions.
 - Install courier-imap-ssl (in /etc/courier) and setup everything but authmysqlrc.
 IMPORTANT: for SHA512 (the default), you may need to edit /etc/courier/imapd and add in the line IMAP_CAPABILITY an extra "AUTH=CRAM-SHA512" at the end of the line.
+- Install other mail related stuff like gamin, amavis, spamassassing and postfix.
-- Install postfix and setup everything but the virtual stuff.
+- Setup everything about postfix but the virtual stuff.
 Create /etc/postfix/vmail directory.
 - Install the common stuff for symfony: php7, php7-mysql, php7-xml... and the web server of your choice.
 The web server should be able to write to /var/lib/vmail and ~/vmail/var/log/ and ~/vmail/var/cache, so setting vmail group membership for the webserver user is not a bad option.